 For girls in particular, the commercial sex trade is a very real and dangerous threat.
 The UN estimates that approximately 1 million girls are forced into the commercial sex industry each year.
 This is occuring in almost every country, including the United States.
 These girls are sold by their families for money, tricked into going with the promise of a job or marriage, or kidnapped and forcefully taken away.
 They are taken to brothels where they are raped and abused into submission and then are forced to have sex with as many as 30 men each day, usually without any type of protection.
 According to UNICEF statistics, the sex trafficking industry exploits children alone to the tune of $10 billion a year.
 Girls working in brothels are at an extreme risk of pregnancy, HIV and other sexually transmitted infections (STIs).
 Beyond the physical consequences, these girls suffer immense psychological harm.
 Even if they are able to escape, girls are often not accepted back into their communities and are forced to live a life of poverty, disease, shame and isolation.
-Read a the story of an Ethiopian sex worker who changed after listening to PMC’s program.

 Children and Substance Abuse